Spirit AeroSystems (NYSE:SPR) Price Target Raised to $44.00

-Spirit AeroSystems (NYSE:SPR – Get Rating) had its target price upped by research analysts at JPMorgan Chase & Co. from $40.00 to $44.00 in a research note issued to investors on Wednesday, Benzinga reports.
-The brokerage currently has an “overweight” rating on the aerospace company’s stock.
-JPMorgan Chase & Co.‘s target price indicates a potential upside of 26.58% from the company’s previous close.
+Spirit AeroSystems (NYSE:SPR – Get Rating) had its price objective raised by JPMorgan Chase & Co. from $40.00 to $44.00 in a research report released on Wednesday morning, Benzinga reports.
+The firm currently has an overweight rating on the aerospace company’s stock.

-Several other equities analysts also recently issued reports on the company.
-Bank of America downgraded Spirit AeroSystems from a “buy” rating to an “underperform” rating and cut their price objective for the company from $49.00 to $26.00 in a research report on Friday, November 11th.
-Wolfe Research upgraded shares of Spirit AeroSystems from an “underperform” rating to a “peer perform” rating in a research report on Monday, November 7th.
-Susquehanna lifted their price objective on Spirit AeroSystems from $40.00 to $44.00 and gave the stock a “positive” rating in a research report on Wednesday.
-Royal Bank of Canada downgraded shares of Spirit AeroSystems from an “outperform” rating to a “sector perform” rating and cut their target price for the company from $38.00 to $36.00 in a research report on Friday, February 3rd.
-Finally, The Goldman Sachs Group lowered their price target on shares of Spirit AeroSystems from $49.00 to $43.00 and set a “buy” rating for the company in a research report on Monday, November 7th.
-Three research analysts have rated the stock with a sell rating, four have issued a hold rating and five have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has a consensus rating of “Hold” and an average price target of $37.82.
+SPR has been the topic of a number of other reports.
+Bank Of America (Bofa) lowered Spirit AeroSystems to an underperform rating in a research report on Friday, November 11th.
+Morgan Stanley lowered their target price on Spirit AeroSystems from $35.00 to $27.00 and set an underweight rating on the stock in a research note on Monday, November 7th.
+Susquehanna upped their price target on Spirit AeroSystems from $40.00 to $44.00 and gave the stock a positive rating in a research note on Wednesday.
+Truist Financial increased their target price on Spirit AeroSystems from $39.00 to $42.00 in a research note on Monday, January 9th.
+Finally, Royal Bank of Canada cut Spirit AeroSystems from an outperform rating to a sector perform rating and cut their price target for the company from $38.00 to $36.00 in a report on Friday, February 3rd.
+Three equities research analysts have rated the stock with a sell rating, four have issued a hold rating and five have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus target price of $37.82.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Price T Rowe Associates Inc. MD lifted its holdings in shares of Spirit AeroSystems by 6,821.9% during the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 4,591,729 shares of the aerospace company’s stock valued at $134,538,000 after purchasing an additional 4,525,393 shares in the last quarter.
-Alliancebernstein L.P. raised its holdings in Spirit AeroSystems by 44.4% during the 3rd quarter.
-Alliancebernstein L.P. now owns 5,572,808 shares of the aerospace company’s stock worth $122,156,000 after buying an additional 1,712,240 shares during the period.
-Anomaly Capital Management LP bought a new position in Spirit AeroSystems in the third quarter valued at approximately $36,347,000.
-Point72 Asset Management L.P. boosted its holdings in shares of Spirit AeroSystems by 116.9% in the second quarter.
-Point72 Asset Management L.P. now owns 2,675,348 shares of the aerospace company’s stock valued at $78,388,000 after buying an additional 1,442,047 shares during the period.
-Finally, Fisher Asset Management LLC increased its position in shares of Spirit AeroSystems by 860.0% during the fourth quarter.
-Fisher Asset Management LLC now owns 762,521 shares of the aerospace company’s stock worth $22,571,000 after acquiring an additional 683,095 shares in the last quarter.
-85.82% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Price T Rowe Associates Inc. MD boosted its position in shares of Spirit AeroSystems by 6,821.9% during the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 4,591,729 shares of the aerospace company’s stock worth $134,538,000 after purchasing an additional 4,525,393 shares in the last quarter.
+Alliancebernstein L.P. increased its stake in shares of Spirit AeroSystems by 44.4% during the 3rd quarter.
+Alliancebernstein L.P. now owns 5,572,808 shares of the aerospace company’s stock worth $122,156,000 after purchasing an additional 1,712,240 shares during the last quarter.
+Anomaly Capital Management LP bought a new position in Spirit AeroSystems in the 3rd quarter worth approximately $36,347,000.
+Point72 Asset Management L.P. boosted its holdings in Spirit AeroSystems by 116.9% in the 2nd quarter.
+Point72 Asset Management L.P. now owns 2,675,348 shares of the aerospace company’s stock worth $78,388,000 after buying an additional 1,442,047 shares during the period.
+Finally, Fisher Asset Management LLC boosted its holdings in Spirit AeroSystems by 860.0% in the 4th quarter.
+Fisher Asset Management LLC now owns 762,521 shares of the aerospace company’s stock worth $22,571,000 after buying an additional 683,095 shares during the period.
+85.82% of the stock is currently owned by institutional investors and hedge funds.

 Spirit AeroSystems Company Profile